adamghill/dj-angles/README.md

 ## ⭐ Features

 - Use HTML-like elements in Django templates, e.g. `<dj-partial />` instead of `{% include 'partial.html' %}`
-- Wraps `include` templates in a custom element for easier debugging and targeted CSS styling
 - Can be sprinkled in as needed to enhance existing Django functionality
 - Since it looks like HTML, syntax highlighting mostly "just works"
+- Wraps included templates in a custom element for easier debugging and targeted CSS styling
+- Support for making components with the [Shadow DOM](https://dj-angles.adamghill.com/components/#CSS-scoping)
 - Integrates with Django component libraries like [django-bird](https://django-bird.readthedocs.io)
-- Lets you excitedly tell your friends how neat the Shadow DOM is
-- Pretend like you are writing React components, but without dealing with a JavaScript build process

 ## 💥 Example